dilevin/computer-graphics-csc317/README.md

 | 12   | Second In-Class Test December 3rd

 ## Quizzes
-There will be 8 online quizzes available through Quercus.
+There will be 4 online quizzes available through Quercus.
 There is no due date for these quizzes just that they must be completed by the end of the term (December 3rd).
-Each quiz will cover an assignment, from assignment 1 to assignment 8.
+Quiz content will be related to the preceeding assignments.

 [Academic Honesty (required reading)](#academic-honesty)